opencypher/website/_posts/blog/2017-07-27-ocig1-aggregations-blog.markdown

 As mentioned in the [Executive Summary](http://www.opencypher.org/blog/2017/07/14/ocig1-exec-summary-blog/) for the [First oCIG (openCypher Implementers Group) Meeting](http://www.opencypher.org/ocig1), there was a discussion on the potentially confusing behaviour of aggregation and grouping in Cypher today, along with strategies for improvement.

 We provide below a description of the problems in the existing aggregation and grouping semantics, and then [present various approaches](#proposals-for-unambiguous-aggregation-semantics) to address these.
-As an ancillary consideration, a proposal to [distinguish between standard and aggregating functions](#distinguishing-between-standard-functions-and-aggregating-functions) is also discussed, and we conclude by considering the steps needing to be taken to make this and clear aggregation behaviour a reality.
+As an ancillary consideration, a proposal to [distinguish between standard and aggregating functions](#distinguishing-between-standard-functions-and-aggregating-functions) is also discussed, and we conclude by considering the steps necessary to include this in a clear aggregation story for Cypher.

 ---